Happy New Year! Get 10% off all books on our website throughout January! Discount will be applied automatically at checkout.

 Going Zero cover

-She and her husband transformed the lives of their ordinary family of four.
-They ditched plastic, shunned supermarkets, cooked all meals from scratch, bought only second-hand clothes, and made their own cleaning agents.
-Then they went deeper – greening every aspect of their home life, from their gas and electricity to their car, from their money to their IT.
+She and her husband transformed the lives of their family of four in England.
+They ditched plastic, shunned supermarkets, cooked all meals from scratch, bought only second-hand clothes, and made their own cleaning products.
+Then they went deeper – greening every aspect of their home life:

 The Hugheses have achieved the ‘zero waste’ goal of sending nothing to landfill.
 Now they are going even further…

-Told with refreshing humility and humour, this eye-opening story shows that a well-lived life doesn’t have to come wrapped in plastic.
-Packed with handy tips, it reveals much about what makes a fulfilling modern family – and how readers can empower themselves to preserve the climate, forests and seas.
-And, heart-warmingly, how that can lead to a more relaxing life.
+Told with refreshing humility and humour, this eye-opening story shows that a well-lived life doesn’t have to be wrapped in plastic.
+Packed with handy tips, it reveals much about what makes a fulfilling modern family – and how readers can preserve the climate, forests and seas – while leading a more relaxing life.

 ISBN: 9781912454693